 The Maldives are made up of around 1,192 islands with only 192 of them being inhabited, which in reality – is still a lot!
 Many of the islands are made up of the world’s most exclusive hotel brands and other forms of tourism and volunteerism, although there ares till many that are occupied solely by locals.
 The Maldives are famous for the white-than-white powder sand and luminous crystal blue waters, lagoons and coral reefs, providing so much for visitors to explore.

-Malé: This island contains around 35,000 people per square kilometer and is one of the most densely populated cities in the world, Malé is the urbanised capital island of the Maldives, whilst also being classed as the financial and commercial capital.
+Malé – this island contains around 35,000 people per square kilometer and is one of the most densely populated cities in the world.
+Malé is the urbanized capital island of the Maldives, whilst also being classed as the financial and commercial capital.
 This city is home to nearly a third of the population of the Maldives, meaning that the voluntary work opportunities are endless, with popular projects being within the education and community development sectors.

 As the Maldives is a series of islands, most voluntary work is focused on marine conservation, although working with children and working on community development are also popular options.
 No matter what your interests or skills are in, there are so many opportunities within voluntary work in the Maldives.